jordantgates/stellar-broker-client/README.md

 ### Example - Get swap estimate without trading

-Swap estimate may be handy in scenarios when the client has no intention to trade or receive price quote updates in streaming mode, and just want to get a single price quote.
+Swap estimate may be handy in scenarios when the client has no intention to trade or receive price quote updates in streaming mode, and just wants to get a single price quote.

 ```js
 import {estimateSwap} from '@stellar-broker/client'